gruntwork-io/docs/docs/refarch/usage/maintain-your-refarch/deploying-your-apps.md

 ## Dockerizing

-In order to deploy the app on ECS, we need to Dockerize the app.
+In order to deploy the app, we need to Dockerize the app.
 If you are not familiar with the basics of Docker, we recommend you check out our "Crash Course on Docker and Packer" from the [Gruntwork Training Library](https://training.gruntwork.io/p/a-crash-course-on-docker-packer).